Danil Prutsev

-Danil Igorevich Prutsev (Дани́л И́горевич Пру́цев; born 25 March 2000; some sources incorrectly list his first name as Daniil or Danila) is a Russian football player who plays as a central midfielder for Russian Premier League club Lokomotiv Moscow on loan from Spartak Moscow, and Russia national team.
+Danil Igorevich Prutsev (Дани́л И́горевич Пру́цев; born 25 March 2000; some sources incorrectly list his first name as Daniil or Danila) is a Russian football player who plays as a central midfielder for Russian Premier League club Spartak Moscow and Russia national team.

 Club career

 He made his debut in the Russian Professional Football League for FC Chertanovo Moscow on 3 August 2017 in a game against FC Dynamo-2 Saint Petersburg.
 He made his Russian Football National League debut for Chertanovo on 17 July 2018 in a game against FC Rotor Volgograd.

 On 2 September 2020, he moved to Russian Premier League club PFC Sochi.
 He made his RPL debut for Sochi on 12 September 2020 in a game against FC Akhmat Grozny.

 On 16 July 2021, he returned to PFC Krylia Sovetov Samara.

 On 21 January 2022, Danil signed for Spartak Moscow with a contract until 2026.
 He scored his first goal in the Russian Premier League on 12 November 2022 in a 1-2 win against Lokomotiv Moscow.

 On 28 August 2025, Danil moved on loan to Lokomotiv Moscow until the end of the 2025–26 season.